Friday, August 13, 2021

 It was the mailman, Todd.

-He handed me a small package and I immediately opened it up.
+He handed me a small package, and I immediately opened it up.

 I played that album over and over and over and over and over again that day.

-But this time the tears were different.
+But this time, the tears were different.

-I asked him to take me out of the house and for a ride
+I asked him to take me out of the house and for a ride in the car

 (plus, the smell of my house was killing me).

-We drove the 30 minutes south to Princeton University where we drove
+We drove the 30 minutes south to Princeton University, where we drove

 around the campus with the windows down and music on volume 100.